mdan3ella-svg/TELOS/README.md

 TELOS | Telemetry Lifecycle Orchestration Suite

+Project Definition

-The TELOS Suite is a professional-grade, proprietary middleware orchestration layer designed to transform fragmented facility telemetry into sovereign, validated lifecycle data, aligning with ISO-55001 standards.
+TELOS is a proprietary, 12-stage middleware orchestration engine designed to transform fragmented industrial telemetry into sovereign, validated lifecycle data.

-Project Structure
+Deployment Structure

-/config: Configuration schemas for lifecycle orchestration.
+/config: Configuration schema and orchestration logic.

-/docs: Documentation for system integration and Beta analysis.
+/docs: Integration manuals and participant invitations.

-index.html: The core operational dashboard.
+index.html: The core administrative interface.

-Beta Analysis

-This repository is currently in Beta Analysis Phase.
-Access is gated by an authentication token.
-For Beta access requests, please refer to the /docs/beta_invitation.md.

-License

-© 2026 TELOS Initiative.
-All rights reserved.
-This software and its associated documentation are the intellectual property of the TELOS Initiative.
-Unauthorized reproduction, distribution, modification, decompilation, or reverse engineering is strictly prohibited.
+Proprietary Notice

+This project is under a restricted license (see LICENSE).
+All orchestration logic, algorithms, and schemas are confidential trade secrets of the TELOS Initiative.